sclorg/s2i-nodejs-container/README.md

     ```
     $ git clone --recursive https://github.com/sclorg/s2i-nodejs-container.git
     $ cd s2i-nodejs-container
-    $ make build TARGET=centos7 VERSION=4
+    $ make build TARGET=centos7 VERSIONS=4
     ```

-**Notice: By omitting the `VERSION` parameter, the build/test action will be performed on all provided versions of Node.JS.**
+**Notice: By omitting the `VERSIONS` parameter, the build/test action will be performed on all provided versions of Node.JS.**